 I mean, if Ted really is the dick-swinging Yoda of the woodworking world, wouldn’t he have somewhat of a reputation withhold?
 Well, not exactly.

-The reason Ted is nowhere to be found elsewhere online and is a certified ghost on every other platform besides Ted's very own sales page for Teds Woodworking Plans, is because Ted McGrath doesn't actually exist.
+The reason Ted is nowhere to be found elsewhere online and is a certified ghost on every other platform besides Ted’s very own sales page is that Ted McGrath doesn’t actually exist.

 Ted is merely a fictional character, like Easter Bunny or Johnny Depp in every other Tim Burton film that no one cared to watch.